TheGod7/Discord-Ai-Selfbot/README.md

    ```

 That's all!
 You can now talk to the bot when it's connected.
 If you encounter any problems, feel free to ask for help.

+## Commands

+With your prefix and the command voice you can change the voice channel of the bot if you want to change the voice channel connection

+`<prefix>voice <voice channel id> `

+Other command is user when you uses this command and mention the user you change the user that the bot is listening to

+`<prefix>user <user mention> `